datkk06/OpenStack-Tutorial/Content/multiple_cinder.md

 volume_backend_name=gold
 ```

-Start the cinder-volume and the iscsi target services
+On the Storage node, start the cinder-volume and the iscsi target services
 ```
 # systemctl start openstack-cinder-volume
 # systemctl start target
 ```

-Check the service list
+and check the service list
 ```
 [root@osstorage]# cinder-manage service list
 Binary           Host                                 Zone             Status     State Updated At